Garnet Hathaway: Washington Capitals

 On July 1, 2019, Hathaway signed a four-year, $6 million contract with the Washington Capitals.

 On November 18, 2019, Hathaway was given a match penalty and was ejected from a game against the Anaheim Ducks when he intentionally spat on skater Erik Gudbranson during a fight.
 Following the game ejection, the NHL suspended Hathaway for three games without pay, and announced that he would forfeit $24,193 to the Players' Emergency Assistance Fund as part of his punishment.
 The Ducks' reaction to the spitting incident was vitriolic, with Gudbranson saying, "It's something you just don't do in our game, and he did it".
 Teammate Derek Grant added, "At the end of the day, it's probably the least respectful thing you can ever do to somebody."

 When the NHL returned to play, Hathaway was one of the 31 Capitals invited to Toronto for the 2020 Stanley Cup playoffs.

 Hathaway played on the fourth line with Nic Dowd and Carl Hagelin throughout the 2020-21 NHL season.

 Boston Bruins

 On February 23, 2023, Hathaway and Dmitry Orlov were traded from the Capitals to the Boston Bruins in exchange for Craig Smith, a 2023 first-round pick, a 2025 second-round pick and a 2024 third-round pick.

 Philadelphia Flyers

 Leaving the Bruins at the conclusion of his contract, Hathaway was signed on the opening day of free agency to a two-year, $4.75 million contract with the Philadelphia Flyers on July 1, 2023.

 One year prior to the conclusion of his initial contract with them, the Flyers signed Hathaway to a two-year extension worth $4.8 million.
 He will be an unrestricted free agent (UFA) after the conclusion of the 2026-27 season.

+Florida Panthers

+On June 25, 2026, Hathaway, along with a 2026 sixth-round pick, was traded to the Florida Panthers, in exchange for a 2026 fifth-round pick and a 2027 fourth-round pick.